 Schedule a Free Consultation After a Spinal Cord Injury

-If you or a loved one has sustained a spinal cord injury, contact Pathway Law Firm today.
-Our clients are our priority, and we are available 24 hours a day, 7 days a week, 365 days a year.
+If you or a loved one has sustained a spinal cord injury, contact Pathway Law Firm today in Bakersfield, CA. Our clients are our priority, and we are available 24 hours a day, 7 days a week, 365 days a year.
 And, as always, we don’t collect any money from you until your case successfully concludes in either a settlement or verdict through the courts.